How to buy a car with bad credit

 Be sure to do your research

-You might already have an idea of the car you want to buy, but the Consumer Financial Protection Bureau (CFPB) recommends taking a look at your financial circumstances, including credit history, budget and what you can afford, before shopping for a vehicle.
+You might already have an idea of the car you want to buy, but the Consumer Financial Protection Bureau recommends taking a look at your financial circumstances, including credit history, budget, and what you can afford, before shopping for a vehicle.

 Credit scores and credit reports

 APR includes the interest rate to be charged on the principal loan amount (the sum borrowed to buy a vehicle) and any transaction fees that are rolled into the loan.
-Together with the loan term, APR will affect the size of your monthly payment as well as how much you pay for the car in total over the life of the loan.
-A car buyer’s APR may be affected by a range of criteria, such as credit history, current interest rates, competition, market conditions and special offers, according to the Federal Trade Commission (FTC).
+All other things being equal, a higher APR will increase the monthly payment and how much is paid for a car over the life of the loan.
+A car buyer’s APR can be affected by a range of criteria, such as credit history, current interest rates, competition, market conditions and special offers.

-By changing the length of the loan term on the auto loan calculator, with APR unchanged, you will see how it affects the monthly payment.
-A longer loan term, with a greater amount of time to pay back the loan amount, reduces the monthly payment in the calculation, while a shorter loan period results in a higher monthly payment.
-Depending on the APR, you may end up paying more for a vehicle over the life of the loan with a longer term, when interest charges are taken into account, than with a shorter term.
+By changing the length of the loan on the calculator, with APR and down payment unchanged, you’ll see how monthly payment is affected.
+A longer term, with a greater amount of time to pay back the loan amount, reduces the monthly figure, while a shorter loan period results in a higher payment.
+You may end up paying more for a vehicle over the course of the loan with a longer term, when interest charges are taken into account, than with a shorter one.
 Both loan term and interest rate are often negotiable for qualified applicants.

-When financing a car with bad credit, a down payment or trading in your current vehicle, or both, might help your position.
+When financing a car with bad credit, a down payment, trading in your current vehicle, or both, can be particularly helpful.
 Each may lower the principal loan amount required to purchase a car and lower your associated financing costs.
-They also show a lender looking to assess a bad credit risk that you are committed to the deal.
+They also show a lender looking to assess a bad credit risk that you’re committed to the deal.

 Financing a car after bankruptcy, and with no credit history

-Consumers who have been through bankruptcy or have no credit experience may think auto financing is off the table, but there are lenders, such as RoadLoans, that accept applications from consumers will all types of credit.
-A down payment, vehicle trade-in and cosigner are some of the elements that may strengthen an auto loan application in these situations.
+Consumers who have a discharged bankruptcy on their record, or no credit experience, might think auto financing is off the table.
+But there are lenders, such as RoadLoans, that accept applications from people with all types of credit.
+A decent down payment, vehicle trade-in and co-applicant are all worth considering in these situations.
 And, at RoadLoans.com, you can enjoy the same straightforward application process regardless of your credit score.

-Direct-to-consumer auto lenders like RoadLoans make applying for car loans with bad credit simple.
-RoadLoans’ online process cuts out the middleman to offer car buyers several advantages.
+As a direct lender, RoadLoans makes car loans with bad credit simple.
+Our online process cuts out the middleman to offer car buyers several advantages.

-If you have any questions about online auto loans and the financing process, our knowledgeable loan specialists are available to help by phone, chat or email.
+If you have any questions about online auto loans and the financing process, our knowledgeable loan specialists are available to help.
+Call (888) 276-7202 or use our chat service.

-Few car shoppers enjoy spending hours at a dealership.
-Finding the right dealer with the right vehicles from the start could make buying a car with bad credit quicker and easier.
-RoadLoans works with a network of more than 14,000 dealerships across the country that are able to show customers select cars, trucks and SUVs meeting our requirements for age and mileage.
-Approved applicants receive a list of recommended dealerships, located nearby, within their loan documents to help the car-shopping process.
-If a dealership is not what you have in mind, that’s fine too.
+Few people enjoy spending hours at a dealership, and finding the right dealer from the start can make buying a car with bad credit quick and easy.
+RoadLoans works with more than 14,000 auto dealerships across the country that are able to show customers select cars, trucks and SUVs meeting our requirements for age, mileage and financing.
+Details of a preferred dealership, located nearby, are included in each customer’s loan documents to help the car-shopping process run smoothly.

-Applying online takes just a few minutes, it’s free, and you’ll get an instant decision.
+It’s free, takes just a few minutes and you’ll get an instant decision.

 Looking to refinance?

 If you already have an auto loan, bad credit, and want to refinance your note, learn more about auto refinancing with RoadLoans.
-Our refinancing programs may have options for you, and we accept applications from consumers with all types of credit
+Our refinancing programs may have options for you and, if approved, you may enjoy benefits such as a lower monthly payment and APR.

 Discover auto refinancing options.Learn More